Tawe/postprompt/README.md

 # Cursor Prompt Logger

-A Python script to extract and log AI prompt history from Cursor's local database.
+A Python script to extract and log prompt history from Cursor's local database.
 This tool helps you keep track of your interactions with Cursor's AI assistant.

 ## Features